aardappel/lobster/docs/source/language_reference.md

-Overloaded operators are parsed with the same operator precedence as for the built-in operators, but when it comes to typechecking, they are handled as regular function calls, with all that endtails.
+Overloaded operators are parsed with the same operator precedence as for the built-in operators, but when it comes to typechecking, they are handled as regular function calls, with all that entails.
 The above expression is thus handled internally as `operator+(operator-(A { 2 }), A { 3 })` where `operator+` is just an ordinary function name.